 - You haven’t met any legal requirement connected with the protection of your employees

 If you are covered, your insurer is required to pay the full amount of any compensation package that is agreed with your employees, former employees, or any compensation amount that is awarded to them by a court.
-Your insurer will not be allowed to impose conditions that make you, your workers or former employees pay part of that claim – although your company is allowed to agree to repay part of any compensation paid to employees or former employees.

 Under UK law, if you are required to take out employers’ liability insurance, you must be insured for a minimum of £5 million.
 Depending upon the type of work your business carries out, you may want to consider taking out a higher policy, and most UK insurers will offer affordable coverage extending to more than £10 million worth of insurance.